pewniak747/hipbot/README.md

 ### Default reactions
 Default reaction can take the same options as regular one.
-HipBot fall backs to default reactions if there is no matching normal reaction.
+Hipbot fall backs to default reactions if there is no matching normal reaction.
 ```ruby
 default do
   reply("I don't understand you!")